mcfnord/rml/src/bc.md

 investigation, but we wanted to move quick,” said Lindquist.* **

-These statements to the press are prejudicial to the cause of justice.
-Two of the three claims are contradicted by facts stated in the charging document by his deputy.
+All three statements to the press are prejudicial to the cause of justice, and two of the three are contradicted by facts stated in the charging document by his deputy.

 An accurate statement by Lindquist might be “We waited over a month, but the accused cooperated extra-ordinarily when